askalen/OEF/docs/layers.md

 **Processing Order:** R tables are built first to establish source-to-business object mappings, then used by O tables for overrides, then H and E tables use both for business object alignment.

 ### R Tables
 **Purpose:** Registry tables that map key source identifiers to business object identifiers.
+Built first in VLTX to establish business object mappings, then used by both VLTX H/E tables and as the foundation for VLT consolidation.
-**Layer-specific:** Only exist in VLTX layer - built first to establish mappings used by H and E tables.
+**Layer-specific:** Only exist in VLTX layer but are used by VLT as the "starting table" for cross-source joins.

 ### O Tables
 **Purpose:** Override tables that provide manual configuration for special processing requirements.
 **Layer-specific:** Add `meta_is_primary` field to specific source objects, which takes priority during VLTX record selection.

 ### H Tables
-**Purpose:** Business object attributes per source system, with one representative record per business object.
+**Purpose:** Business object attributes per source system, with one representative record per business object from that source.
 **Layer-specific:** Uses registry mappings to transform source identifiers and applies override logic for record selection.
+Creates source-level business object alignment that VLT can then consolidate.

 ### E Tables
 **Purpose:** Business events per source system.